What Is “My Possibilities”?

 My Possibilities, a Plano-based non-profit is a pioneering leader in vocational education for adults with intellectual and developmental disabilities (IDD) throughout North Texas and building a blueprint that could spark a trend across the nation.
-My Possibilities is a full day, full year continuing higher education program that gives adults with IDD the opportunity to discover their talents and share them with others.
-The grass roots organization led by a mom’s fierce desire to provide her son with a path for success after a car accident left him with a traumatic brain injury.
+My Possibilities is a full-day, full-year continuing higher education program that gives adults with IDD the opportunity to discover their talents and share them with others.
+The grassroots organization led by a mom’s fierce desire to provide her son with a path to success after a car accident left him with a traumatic brain injury.
 Ten years later, My Possibilities Campus for Higher Learning serves 625 individuals each week and is the trailblazer for the creation of similar programs in other states.

 When Charmaine Solomon walks the halls of My Possibilities, it is hard to tell who is more excited, the staff and volunteers, the HIPsters (Hugely Important People) or Charmaine herself.

 With her contagious smile and laugh, and bright green eyes that reflect her ‘it’s a go we can make anything happen attitude’ you immediately know there is something magical about both Charmaine and My Possibilities.

 No one can predict the future, but Charmaine believes as a person of faith ‘that things work out the way they should and eventually everything comes back together.’
 A car accident in South Africa 32 years ago that left her infant son, Kyle, with a traumatic brain injury changed her life on impact.
 She became Kyle’s advocate and wanted to help other parents and fight for the rights of people with special needs.
 As a human resources recruiter and trainer, Charmaine already had the skills of managing people and identifying skill sets and she went back to school to become a licensed professional counselor.